uyuni-project/uyuni-rfc/accepted/00000-maintenance-windows.md

 Every `VEVENT` must have a `SUMMARY`.
 All events with the same "summary" belong to the same schedule.
 The summary must match the schedule name in the Uyuni Database.

+#### Timezones

+The ICalendar entry defines the timezone.
+Uyuni must of cause respect it.
+When showing the Maintenance Windows in the UI, they should be converted into the timezone set in the user preferences.

 ### Adding a new Maintenance Schedule

 In the left sidebar a new page should be added below `Schedule`.